 There is a pervasive problem in our modern day among evangelical churches.
 The problem is in finding a pastor.

 It should not be this difficult or take so long, nor should there be so many churches without pastors.
 The reason that this is such a huge problem for churches is simply because they are going about it all wrong.
+It has become a secular pursuit, in which the man of God must subject himself to worldly methods of seeking employment.
+Do you want a man of God or someone who can apply for an executive position?

 It is without a doubt that prayer is the most important thing in finding a pastor.
 That should go without saying, but there is something else that should be a given.
+It is what to specifically pray about in looking for a pastor.

 What I am referring to relates to an underlying issue that is part of a larger problem among churches.
 So many churches are in such a fix simply because they have become termination points or solitary mountains instead of being what Jesus intended.
 I am referring to being places where pastors are born.